Families of Berkovich spaces: First step: flatness in the Berkovich setting

-$\bullet$ If $Y$ and~$X$ are good, we say that~$\sch F$ is~$X$-flat at~$y$ if it is naively~$X$-flat at~$y$ and {\em if it remains so after any good base change}.
+\item If $Y$ and~$X$ are good, we say that~$\mathscr F$ is~$X$-flat at~$y$ if it is naively~$X$-flat at~$y$ and {\em if it remains so after any good base change and any ground field extension}.

-$\bullet$ In general, $\sch F$ is~$X$-flat at~$y$ if there exists a good analytic domain~$V$ of~$Y$ containing~$y$, and a good analytic domain~$U$ of~$X$ containing the image of~$V$ such that~$\sch F_{|V}$ is~$U$-flat at~$y$ (if it is the case, this is then true for every~$(V,U)$ as above).
+\item In general, $\mathscr F$ is~$X$-flat at~$y$ if there exists a good analytic domain~$V$ of~$Y$ containing~$y$ and a good analytic domain~$U$ of~$X$ containing the image of~$V$ such that~$\mathscr F_{|V}$ is~$U$-flat at~$y$ (and if it is the case then this holds for every~$(V,U)$ as above).

+\end{itemize} These definitions might seem somehow ad hoc, and not so easy to check nor to use.
+But we hope that this memoir will convince the reader that they provide a notion of flatness which behaves exactly as expected and is quite convenient to work with.